ArafatShweiki/movies-site/README.md

 ### Manual Firebase verification

-These credential-backed checks were not performed during automated verification and must be completed against your Firebase project:

-1. Restart the development server after configuring `.env`, then create an account with email and password and confirm the session survives a page refresh.
+The following live checks were completed during setup:

+- The OMDb key was activated and real title searches loaded successfully.
+- Firebase Email/Password registration and login worked.
+- Adding and removing favourites wrote to the authenticated user's Realtime Database path.
+- The catalogue importer completed a dry run and a live import limited to two records.

+Complete these remaining checks before deployment or final demonstration:

-2. Log out, choose Google sign-in, complete the provider flow, and confirm Strex returns to the intended protected destination.
+1. Enable and test Google sign-in, including return to the intended protected page.
-3. Inspect `/users/<uid>/profile` in Realtime Database and confirm only `firstName`, `lastName`, `region`, `phoneNumber`, and numeric `updatedAt` fields are present.
+2. Edit the profile and confirm the first name appears in the navigation after saving and refreshing.
-4. Update the active user's profile, add and remove one favourite, and add and remove one watchlist title; refresh between actions to confirm subscriptions restore current data.
+3. Add and remove a watchlist item, then refresh to confirm persistence.
-5. Repeat with a second account and use the Rules Playground to confirm neither account can read or write the other UID.
+4. Repeat the private-data checks with a second account and confirm neither account can access the other UID.
-6. While signed out, confirm `/catalog` can be read but a browser-client catalogue write is rejected.
+5. Confirm a signed-out browser client can read `/catalog` but cannot write to it.
+6. Confirm the live Realtime Database rules match [`firebase-database-rules.json`](firebase-database-rules.json).

 ## Trusted catalogue import